 - Upon landing, turn on data for that line and select the local network.

-Mistakes that ruin your first day
+Mistakes that ruin the first day

 The most common mistake isn't about price, but about rushing.
-Installing the profile with poor quality mobile data at the airport, scanning a blurry QR code, or activating the wrong line are typical mishaps that leave you without internet precisely when you need it most.
+Installing the profile with poor quality mobile data at the airport, scanning a blurry QR code, or activating the wrong line are typical stumbles that leave you without internet precisely when you need it most.

 Frequently asked questions